airbnb/javascript/README.md

     // good
     const errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';

+    // best
+    const errorMessage = `This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.`;
     ```

   <a name="es6-template-literals"></a><a name="6.4"></a>